dlazesz/quntoken/README.md

   -c, --conll-text      Add CoNLL text metafield to contain the detokenized
                         sentence (only for mode == token and format == tsv).
                         Default: False
+  -i, --input           One or more input files. ('-' for STDIN) Default: STDIN -o, --output          One output file. ('-' for STDOUT) Default: STDOUT -s, --separate-lines  Separate processing of each line.
-  -w, --word-break      Eliminate word break from end of lines.
+                        (Starts new tokenizer for each line.)
+Default: False -w, --word-break      Eliminate word break from end of lines.
   -v, --version         show program's version number and exit
 ```